klamma/ar-for-eu-book/_chapters/chapters/modeling.md

    Each object needs a texture to which the baked data can be written.
    In this case, we will use separate textures but it is also possible to combine multiple objects in one texture if their UV-layouts are non-overlapping.
    Go to the *UV Editing* tab again.
-   In the UV editor on the left, select the menu entry *Image > New* to create a new texture.
+   In the UV editor on the left, select the menu entry Image > New to create a new texture.
-   Give it a descriptive name, e.g. *cube_bake* and select a high resolution, e.g. 1024px x 1024px or 2024px x 2024px.
+   Give it a descriptive name, e.g. "cube_bake" and select a high resolution, e.g. 1024px x 1024px or 2024px x 2024px.
    The colour and type do not matter since we will overwrite the texture anyway.

 8.Repeat the previous step for each object in the scene which should be baked.